On this page

 - fixed remuneration in the range of $45,815-$61,985 and an annual performance-based review.

-We have 11 offices from Whangarei to Dunedin, so we may have a graduate role where you want it.
+We have 11 offices from Whangarei to Dunedin, so we may have a graduate role where you want to be.

 Andrew Rowe - BE Civil (Hons) Graduate Engineer, Wellington Office

 "I am in my second year as a NZTA graduate and have now worked in many different parts of the civil engineering industry.

 "I have worked with transport planners, consultants, contractors, project managers and a procurement team.
 The programme has offered enough flexibility for me to explore the industry's work opportunities, which has helped me find, and focus on, my preferred area of work.

 "At the same time, I have been able to attend professional courses as I work towards becoming a Chartered Professional Engineer."

 Mark Read - BE, Graduate Engineer, Palmerston North Office